premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-23. Can a method within an interface be marked as final?
+23. Can a method within an interface be marked as final?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)